William Campbell (general): Farmer

 Upon his father's death, Campbell inherited a large estate in southwestern Virginia, where he relocated his mother and sisters four years later.
-He established a plantation called "Aspenvale" about twenty miles from what he later helped found as Abingdon, in what a half century after his death would become Smythe County.
+He established a plantation called "Aspenvale" about twenty miles from what he later helped found as Abingdon, in what a half century after his death would become Smyth County.

 Civic and military leader

 In his lifetime, Augusta County, Virginia was split and Botetourt County created in 1770, then Fincastle County, Virginia in 1772.
 Campbell was one of the justices of the peace upon the organization of Fincastle County in 1773, and the following year was a captain of one of the county's militia units.
 In 1775, Campbell was one of the thirteen signers of the Fincastle Resolutions, the earliest statement of armed resistance to the British Crown in the Thirteen Colonies, suggesting independence from Kingdom of Great Britain if the government failed to protect colonists from attack.
 Campell became captain of the first regiment of regular troops raised in Virginia, in 1775.

 In 1776, Fincastle County was eliminated upon the creation of Montgomery and Washington County and Kentucky County.
 Campbell became a justice of the peace for Washington County, as well as one of its militia leaders.
 However, exposure of his family to native american attacks led him to resign his commission and return to Washington County, where he became first lieutenant colonel of the local militia, then succeeded Evan Shelby as colonel.
 Washington County voters elected Campbell as one of their representatives in the Virginia House of Delegates twice: in 1780, and again in 1781 (the year that he died).

 As a militia leader of the American Revolutionary War, Campbell became known for harsh treatment of Loyalists.
 He reportedly executed at least one loyalist, and possibly a dozen, thus leading to their label of him as the "bloody tyrant of Washington County".

 Promoted to colonel in 1780, he led his militia to victory at the Battle of Kings Mountain, where he charged the enemy while telling his men to "shout like hell and fight like devils!"
 Afterward, he worked in conjunction with Continental Army troops to oppose the British invasion of Virginia, providing support at the Battle of Guilford Courthouse.
 The Virginia Assembly commissioned him a brigadier general in 1781 (the same rank of General Lafayette), as well as voted him a horse, sword and pistols.
 However, he died campaigning in Tidewater Virginia soon afterward in the closing days of the conflict.